 Respect is at the very heart of ALEEM YUSUF brand ethos.
 We respect the past to help us guide our future at individual, social and environmental levels.

 We believe that in order for every individual that interacts with our brand, to be committed one hundred percent to us, they must feel empowered and supported by us.
-That means we are one hundred percent committed to them, whether they are our makers, suppliers or customers.
+That means we are one hundred percent committed to them, whether they are our makers, suppliers or clients.

 We are proud to have been included in 'SUSTAINABLE & FASHIONABLE: MELBOURNE' guide by Greta Lukavic.
 We have been recognised as one of the ethical local makers that promotes sustainable industry practises.